LLM, RAG, and Agent Security: Prompt Injection, Tool Permissions, and Boundary-Aware Defense

 3. Engineering the Trust Boundary

-To mathematically and structurally prevent Prompt Injection from escalating to Remote Code Execution (RCE) via tools, deploy these hardcore engineering controls:
+To mathematically and structurally prevent Prompt Injection from escalating to Remote Code Execution (RCE) via tools, deploy these engineering controls:

 • Dual-LLM Supervisor Architecture: Use a smaller, heavily quantized classification model (e.g., Llama-3-8B-Instruct) strictly for parsing the outputs of the primary reasoning model.
 The supervisor validates that the JSON tool schema is correct and that the intent matches the RBAC (Role-Based Access Control) policy, independent of the context window’s poisoned text.